johncallahan/quiznoob/README.md

 % flutter run
 ```

 You may have issues with your provisioning profile in which case you’ll need to open Xcode and create provisioning profile for the app.
 Follow instructions in the flutter documentation and tool instructions.
 They are very helpful.
 Click on the ð to move to the next question.
 Notice that your ❤️  count increased too.
 You will need these points for rewards.
-Try to skip a question, answer incorrectly, change your answer, etc. You can exit a quiz at anytime by clicking the ⬅️ or the ❤️ count.
+Try to skip a question, answer incorrectly, change your answer, etc. You can exit a quiz at anytime by clicking the ⬅️  button or the ❤ ️ count.
 My children helped design the flow of the app.
 I thought that you should be awarded points only if you finished a quiz with 7/10 questions answered correctly, but my children said that you should earn points immediately for each correct answer and be able to cash in your hearts as soon as you reach the cost of a reward.
 They were right!
 Complete the quiz, click on the final ❤️  and return to the list of Mathematics quizzes.

 # Contact

 * [Signup for development information about quiznoob](http://eepurl.com/djo9nD)!

+# Licenses

 [![Build Status](https://travis-ci.org/johncallahan/quiznoob.svg?branch=master)](https://travis-ci.org/johncallahan/quiznoob) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)